Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

-In prior work, Ichihara, Ito, and Saito have verified \refconj{ChiralKnotCosmetic} for approximately 75\% of the 245 non-$(2,r)$-torus knots up to 10 crossings~\cite[Table 2]{IIS:ChiralCasson}. \refthm{ChiralKnots} expands this verification to a larger data set, contingent on the accuracy of the systole calculation.
-The proviso about systoles occurs for the same reason as in \refthm{CosmeticCensus}.
+In prior work, Ichihara, Ito, and Saito have verified \refconj{ChiralKnotCosmetic} for approximately 75\% of the 245 non-$(2,r)$-torus knots up to 10 crossings~\cite[Table 2]{IIS:ChiralCasson}. \refthm{ChiralKnots} expands this verification to a much larger data set.